-Olvin van Keeken works as a researcher fish ecology at Wageningen Marine Research in IJmuiden.
+Olvin van Keeken works as a fish ecology researcher at Wageningen Marine Research in IJmuiden.

-I have been working in the Ecology Fish department at Wageningen Marine Research since 2002, after studying Animal Sciences at Wageningen University where I specialised in Fisheries.
-Part of my graduation project was spent looking into the development of young fish in the floodplains of the River Waal and the growth of American catfish in Oneida Lake, a large lake in the state of New York.
+I have been working in the Freshwater Ecology department at Wageningen Marine Research since 2002, after studying Animal Sciences at Wageningen University where I specialised in Fisheries.
+Part of my graduation project was spent looking into the development of young fish in the floodplains of the Waal River and the growth of American catfish in Oneida Lake, a large lake in the state of New York.
 Ten months of my programme were spent in the US studying this subject.
 Immediately after graduating, I started a job as a researcher at Wageningen Marine Research.

 I am currently working on various projects, many of which revolve around monitoring the condition of the fish in large state-owned freshwater areas such as Lake IJssel.
 Some of the monitoring is carried out together with local fishermen, who record their catches for us.
-We also go out with fishing gears ourselves to build up a picture of for example the fish along the banks of Lake IJssel.
+We also go out with fishing gear ourselves to build up a picture of for example the fish along the banks of Lake IJssel.